Real open books and real contact structures: Introduction and basic definitions

 In the sequel, instead of using the term $c$-real, we usually drop the reference to $c$ whenever the real structure is understood.

-\textbf{Acknowledgements.} The second author would like to thank E.~Giroux for generously sharing his deep knowledge on the subject; she would also like to thank J.Y.~Welschinger and A.~Degtyarev for fruitful discussions.
+\textbf{Acknowledgements.} The second author would like to express her gratitude to E.~Giroux who generously share his deep knowledge on the subject; she would also like to thank J.Y.~Welschinger and A.~Degtyarev for fruitful discussions.
+The authors are grateful to the referee for major corrections and helpful suggestions.
 The project leading to this article is supported by the Scientific and Technological Research Council of Turkey [TUBITAK-ARDEB-109T671].
 The second author is supported by the European Community's Seventh Framework Programme ([FP7/2007-2013] [FP7/2007-2011]) under grant agreement no~[258204].